Kiss The Sky is a Record Store

-The store was founded in 1996 and opened on December 6 of that same year.
+The store was thought of in 1969, put into motion in 1996 and opened on December 6 of that same year.

 From the beginning, we always had a vinyl presence as Steve, the owner, was introduced to music by way of his Mom, Dad and Grandpap Warrenfeltz, and by listening to records and the radio … digital music was something that was limited to dreams and Jetson episodes and would not become a factor until 30 some years after Steve was born.
 Vinyl has always been Steve’s preferred format even though he did dive very deep into the compact disc format as well while loving it’s portability and “compactness”.
 However, for the ultimate in listening pleasure, vinyl is his format of choice.

 In 1996, the inventory of recorded music at The Kiss was primarily comprised of compact discs (90%) with the balance being vinyl records with a smattering of cassette tapes.
 Today, the numbers are pretty much reversed.
 Records are the 90% while compact discs have lost the race, especially in terms of sales.
 There’s still a cassette tape presence which has pretty much remained constant throughout the years.

 In addition to the recorded music, Kiss The Sky also offers up music related apparel and posters along with curios and other assorted odds and ends.

 Kiss The Sky is also a certified Audio Technica Dealer and therefore carries a full line of their turntable products along with Turntable Cartridges and Replacement Needles.
 We also offer up a nice selection of Edifier powered speakers.
 Audio Technica and Edifier make a nice combination and both companies provide Bluetooth models in addition to non-Bluetooth varieties.

 And finally, Kiss The Sky may be somewhat unique in the industry in that the store has most always showcased Live Music.